 "Over 100 frames of beautiful and interesting frames of stamps from all over the world will be on display for viewing by the public," said Russell A. Hill, vice-president of the South Plains Stamp Club.

-"More than 25 trophies will be exhibited at the show until they are given to the lucky winners Saturday night at the Awards Banquet to be held at the Gridiron Restaurant in Lubbock," according to Hill.

-In addition to the stamps that will be on display, there will be a literature competition to award prizes to those who have excelled in the field of writing.
+'More than 25 trophies will be exhibited at the show until they are given to the lucky winners Saturday night at the Awards Banquet to be held at the Gridiron Restaurant in Lubbock," according to Hill.
+In addition to the stamps that will be on display, there will be a literature competition to award prizes to those who have excelled in the field of philatelic The United States Postal for stamp collectors wishing to purchase those hard-to-get items they've been looking for," Hill stated.

-The United States Postal Service will have a Postal Substation at the show the three days.
+Service will have a Postal Substation at the show the three days.
 In conjunction with the Postal Service, a special Cacheted Souvenir Cover and special show cancellation will be available for outgoing mail.